sosy-lab/benchexec/doc/container.md

 #### `Failed to configure container: [Errno 19] Creating overlay mount for '...' failed: No such device`
 Your kernel does not support the overlay filesystem, please check the system requirements above.
 You can use a different access mode for directories, e.g., with `--read-only-dir /`.
+If some directories need to be writable, specify other directory modes for these directories as described above.

 #### `Failed to configure container: [Errno 1] Creating overlay mount for '...' failed: Operation not permitted`
 Your kernel does not allow mounting the overlay filesystem inside a container (this is apparently only possible on Ubuntu).
 You can use a different access mode for directories, e.g., with `--read-only-dir /`.
+If some directories need to be writable, specify other directory modes for these directories as described above.

 #### `Cannot change into working directory inside container: [Errno 2] No such file or directory`
 Either you have specified an invalid directory as working directory with `--dir`,